 professionally known as Hiro, is an American commercial and editorial fashion photographer.
 He was born in Shanghai in 1930 to Japanese parents.
 He showed a very new and distinctive vision.
 One that would be one of the most copied visions of all time.
 His many imitators remain to this day.
 What surprises me most is how “digital” photographers still have difficulty recreating that vision.

 Hiro – The ‘Yoda’ of Lighting?

 It was in 1956 that he began working for Richard Avedon as an assistant.
 Even Avedon quickly recognized his talent.
-In fact, the book “Hiro”, available on Amazon, was weeditited by Avedon!
+In fact, the book self named book, “Hiro”, was edited by Avedon!
 He soon met Alexey Brodovitch, the art director at Harper’s Bazaar, and worked as his assistant for a time, and eventually became a mainstay at Harpers.
 He came to this country to learn from his inspirations, Avedon and Irving Penn, but soon became a star in his own right.